 Since ulcerative colitis only involves the large bowel, removing this organ will remove the disease but it is not a cure; removing the colon can lead to other symptoms and complications.
 Although there are many variations to possible surgical procedures, typically, after removing all or part of the colon (colectomy), a surgeon brings the end of the remaining intestine through a new surgical opening in the abdominal wall (ostomy) to which the patient can attach a removable appliance to collect stool.
 An ostomy may be either temporary or permanent, depending upon the particular situation.

 In recent years, new techniques have arisen whereby surgeons can preserve the anal muscle and create an internal pouch, or reservoir, from the remaining intestine.
 Emptying pouch contents via the anus more closely resembles the normal anatomical route.
 However, with the loss of colon function, bowel movements have very high water content and move very frequently.
 This means that even after surgery, patients could face troublesome gastrointestinal symptoms.
 One complication that can occur is pouchitis, which is inflammation within the surgically-created pouch.

-Ulcerative colitis is a chronic inflammatory disease manifesting in the colon.
+Ulcerative colitis is a chronic, systemic inflammatory disease manifesting in the colon.
 Intensity of this condition varies greatly from person to person and during a lifetime.
 Some patients may have an initial episode and then go into remission for a long period, some may have occasional flare-ups, and some others may have ongoing disease.
-Because there is no cure, ulcerative colitis patients require ongoing medical care, and must adhere to a proper nutrition and medication regimen, even when things appear to be going well.
-Your physician will monitor your disease regularly, even during periods of remission.
+Although there is no cure, ulcerative colitis patients require ongoing medical care, and must adhere to a proper nutrition and medication regimen, even when things appear to be going well.
+Your physician will work with you to create an appropriate treatment plan for you and to monitor your disease regularly, even during periods of remission.